Colonies in antiquity: Ancient Greek colonies

-Influential Greek colonies in the western Mediterranean – many in present-day Southern Italy — included Cyme, Rhegium (Rhegion) by Chalcis and Zankle (c.
-8th century), Syracuse by Corinth/Tenea (c.
-734 BC), Naxos by Chalcis (c.
-734 BC), Massalia (Marseille, France, c.
-598 BC) and Agathe (shortly after Massalia) by Phokaia, Elea in Italy and Emporion in Spain by Phokaia/Massalia (c.
-540 BC and early 6th century), Antipolis in France by Achaea, Alalia in Corsica by Phokaia/Massalia (c.
-545 BC), and Cyrene (Cyrenaica, Libya) by Thera (762/61 and 632/31 BC).
+Influential Greek colonies in the western Mediterranean – many in present-day southern Italy — included Cyme; Rhegion by Chalcis and Zancle (c.
+8th century); Syracuse by Corinth and Tenea (c.
+734 BC); Naxos by Chalcis (c.
+734 BC); Massalia (Marseille, c.
+598 BC) and Agathe, shortly after Massalia, by Phocaea; Hyele in Italy and Emporion in Spain by Phocaea and Massalia (c.
+540 BC and early 6th century); Antipolis in France by Achaea; Alalia in Corsica by Phocaea and Massalia (c.
+545 BC) and Cyrene (Cyrenaica, Libya) by Thera (762/61 and 632/31 BC).

-The Greeks also colonised Crimea in the Black Sea.
+The Greeks also colonised the Crimea in the Black Sea.
 The settlements they established there included the city of Chersonesos (modern Sevastopol).
 Another area with significant Greek colonies was the coast of ancient Illyria on the Adriatic Sea (e.g. Aspalathos, modern Split, Croatia).

-Cicero remarks on the extensive Greek colonization, noting that "It were as though a Greek fringe has been woven about the shores of the barbarians."
+Cicero remarks on the extensive Greek colonization, noting that "Indeed it seems as if the lands of the barbarians had been bordered round with a Greek sea-coast."
 Several formulae generally shaped the solemn and sacred occasions when a new colony set forth.
 If a Greek city decided to send out a colony, the citizenry almost invariably consulted an oracle, such as the Oracle of Delphi, beforehand.
 Sometimes certain classes of citizens were called upon to take part in the enterprises; sometimes one son was chosen by lot from every house where there were several sons; and strangers expressing a desire to join were admitted.
 A person of distinction was selected to guide the emigrants and to make the necessary arrangements.
 It was usual to honor these founders as heroes after their death.
 Some of the sacred fire was taken from the public hearth in the Prytaneum, from which the fire on the public hearth of the new city was kindled.
 Just as each individual had his private shrines, so the new community maintained the worship of its chief domestic deities, the colony sending embassies and votive gifts to the mother-city's principal festivals for centuries afterwards.

-After the conquests of the Macedonian Kingdom and Alexander the Great, a further number of Hellenistic colonies were founded also in Asia (as far away as India), Europe and Africa.
+After the conquests of Macedonia and Alexander the Great, a further number of Hellenistic colonies were founded, ranging from Egypt to India.